 The mail was starting to pile for Gail on the hall table.
 On Wednesday there were 2 letters, on Thursday there was a small parcel and some small mail.
 But none of the items were picked up.
-This was odd, Gail always picked her mail.
-She was supposed to be at work but hadn’t showed up there either.
-Her work place called her landlord, asking if he knew where she was.
+This was odd; Gail always picked her mail.
+She was supposed to be at work but hadn’t shown up there either.
+Her workplace called her landlord, asking if he knew where she was.
 Gerry, her landlord, said he would check on her apartment as she also hadn’t picked up her mail.
-He went up stairs and as he knocked on Gail’s door, it swung open, revealing a crime that will be forever engraved in Gerry’s mind.
+He went upstairs, and as he knocked on Gail’s door, it swung open, revealing a crime that will be forever engraved in Gerry’s mind.
 This is Gail Ryan’s story.

-Gail Ryan was born and raised in small town in the Province of NB, in Atlantic Canada, near the Bay of Fundy.
-There were approximately 3000 people living there the year she moved to Hamilton, Ontario.
+Gail Ryan was born and raised in a small town in the Province of NB, in Atlantic Canada, near the Bay of Fundy.
+Approximately 3000 people were living there the year she moved to Hamilton, Ontario.
 This was a big change for a small-town girl.
 Not only was she 1540 Kms (957 Miles) from her childhood home, family, and friends, but she moved from a village of 3000 people to a city of about 300,000 people.
-After high school she enrolled and graduated from a business college while continuing to live with her parents, and 2 younger siblings.
+After high school, she enrolled and graduated from a business college while continuing to live with her parents and 2 younger siblings.
 After some encouragement from a friend already living in Hamilton, she packed up her things and moved there around the Christmas of 1972.

 She was a happy, outgoing and attractive 20-year-old.
 And all though was sometimes a bit homesick, loved the different opportunities the city afforded her and really enjoyed her independence.
 She had been ready to fly on her own and was excited about it.
 She was working as a file clerk in the credit department at Robinson’s, which was a large department store in the city.